 \subsection{Experiment 1: Monte Carlo simulation}

 Objective: This study aimed to evaluate the performance of \rot in a controlled environment.
-We want to measure its speed, robustness, and (most importantly) its true accuracy against the known ``ground truth'' optimal bandwidth as well as the other competing methods.
+We measured its speed, robustness, and (most importantly) its true accuracy against the known ``ground truth'' optimal bandwidth, as well as other competing methods.

-We used eight distributions that can be categorized as follows: \begin{itemize} \item \textbf{``Nice'' (Bell-shaped but possibly skewed)}.
+We used eight distributions, which can be categorized as follows: \begin{itemize} \item \textbf{``Nice'' (Bell-shaped but possibly skewed)}.
 These are $B(5, 5))$, $B(2, 12)$, $\NT(0.5, 0.15)$, $\NT(0.7, 0.15)$.
-Here, $B$ denotes the beta distribution, which precisely satisfies the assumptions under which \rot was derived, and $\NT$ denotes the truncated Gaussian (TG) distribution.
+Here, $B$ denotes the beta distribution that precisely satisfies the assumptions under which \rot was derived and $\NT$ denotes the truncated Gaussian (TG) distribution.
 All ``nice'' distributions are expected to work well with \rot. \item \textbf{``Hard'' (U-shape, J-shape and boundary case):} These distributions are $B(0.5, 0.5)$, which is U-shaped, $B(0.8, 2.5)$, which is J-shaped.
-These fall outside the domain of applicability for \rot, which allows testing of the fallback rule to be performed.
-We also include the boundary case $B(1.5, 1.5)$, whose parameters lie exactly on the boundary of the domain of applicability in the analysis. \item \textbf{``Tricky'' (Bimodal):} We include a mixture of $B(10, 30)$ and $B(30,10)$ with mixing parameter 1/2, which is a bimodal distribution.
+These fall outside the domain of applicability for \rot, which allows testing of the fallback rule.
+We also included the boundary case $B(1.5, 1.5)$, whose parameters lie exactly on the boundary of the domain of applicability in the analysis. \item \textbf{``Tricky'' (Bimodal):} We included a mixture of $B(10, 30)$ and $B(30,10)$ with mixing parameter 1/2, which is a bimodal distribution.
 This is particularly challenging for any rule of thumb. \end{itemize}

 For each distribution and method listed in Section \ref{sec:compeatingMethods}, we fit the method to samples of sizes $n=50, 100, 250, 500, 1000, 2000$.
 However, for the ``hard'' distributions, the \oracle methods and the methods that directly minimize the ISE are not available because the integrals either diverge or are numerically unstable.
 We ran 1000 independent trials for each distribution, method, and sample size, resulting in 48000 repetitions.